ONSdigital/application-profile/README.md

 - In a browser, this URL will return a webpage with the latest information about the CPIH dataset, a summary of its structure, a preview of the data, and links to download the data in open formats.
 - When used programmatically along with an accept header, this URL will return the latest data in the requested format but defaulting to machine readable CSV.
+- This URL is in effect an an evergreen URL always displaying the latest edition's latest version of the dataset.

 > `https://data.ons.gov.uk/datasets/cpih/editions/2019-03`

-- In a browser, this URL will redirect to the primary CPIH webpage.
+- In a browser, this URL will be similar to the main CPIH webpage as above but for the latest version of the specified edition.
 - When used programmatically along with an accept header, this URL will return the data for the most recent version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.

 > `https://data.ons.gov.uk/datasets/cpih/editions/2019-03/versions/2`

-- In a browser, this URL will redirect to the primary CPIH webpage.
+- In a browser, this URL will be similar to the main CPIH webpage as above but for the specified version of the specified edition.
 - When used programmatically along with an accept header, this URL will return the data for the second version of the March 2019 dataset in the requested format but defaulting to machine readable CSV.

 ### Draft JSON-LD Context

 We are building a series of JSON-LD contexts to support the publication of our statistical data.
-The draft context is currently [here](./worked-examples/cpih/draft_onsns_context.json), and we will be improving the context and ensuring conformation to the object model as described earlier.
+The draft context is currently [here](./ons_context_v0.1.json), and we will be improving the context and ensuring conformation to the object model as described earlier.

 ### HTTP verbs and their applicability to our objects